alexgdav/project_2_client/README.md

 more streamlined schedule.
 As a result, my next set of user stories will cover the entire user experience.

-My approach to problem-solving relies heavily on the use of console logs.
-If logging the error, and understanding the error is still not enough to solve it, I found that explaining it to someone else usually helped.

 #### Development Steps
 * create Questions table via Ruby on Rails